Find Cheap Flights to Griffith, NSW from $ 72 with eDreams

 Here are some other options for flights to Griffith, NSW that might include a stopover:

-• Qantas Airways flies to Griffith, NSW from Sunshine Coast - Maroochydore, QLD, Brisbane, and Gold Coast - Coolangatta.
+• Qantas Airways flies to Griffith, NSW from Melbourne, Brisbane, and Sunshine Coast - Maroochydore, QLD.

-• Regional Express also heads to Griffith, NSW from Coffs Harbour, Bangkok, and Dubbo, NSW, giving you a few handy departure options.
+• Regional Express also heads to Griffith, NSW from Dubbo, NSW, Coffs Harbour, and Wagga Wagga, NSW, giving you a few handy departure options.

 Plan your trip